simonArchipoff/qtg/README.md

 watch -> microphone/soundcard -> bandpass around 32768Hz -> mixing by oscillator at 32760Hz -> low pass -> downsampling by a factor 4000 or such -> compute which frequency around 8hz has the most energy -> apply soundcard compensation to find the actual "physical" frequency

 regarding the soundcard :
 timestamp each new buffer and compute it's actual frequency using the system's clock using linear regression.
-There is a rolling buffer to only consider the last data.
+There is a rolling buffer to only consider the more recent data.

 ## How good it is ?